How to Run A Successful Engineering Design Review

 Set A Clear Goal For The Review

 Every design review should start with a clear goal.
 What are you trying to achieve?
 Are you collecting feedback on a new concept?
 Approving final specs?
-Checking if a design is ready for testing or production?
+Checking if a design is ready for testing, production, or ready to implement?

 When the goal is clear, people show up prepared.
 They know what to look for and what kind of feedback to give.
 This saves time and keeps the review focused.
 Without a clear purpose, the conversation can drift, and important points may be missed.